Multiplicative Reweighting for Robust Neural Network Optimization: Theoretical Analysis

 \section{Theoretical Analysis}

-In this section we provide theoretical guarantees for MR. For the simplicity of the analysis, we focus mainly on its version with full batch GD (instead of SGD as in \cref{alg:sgd_mw_epoch}).
-The MR with GD is described in \cref{alg:gd_mw}.

-We start by proving convergence to a critical point both for \cref{alg:gd_mw} and a simplified stochastic variant of it.
-Then, to demonstrate the advantage of our method with noisy labels, we analyse two 1D illustrative examples.
-The first is a logistic regression learned with the full batch \cref{alg:gd_mw}.
-The second is linear regression, where we use our method with a least squares loss and show convergence to the optimal solution.
-All proofs appear in the sup. mat.
+We turn to provide theoretical guarantees for MR. For the simplicity of the analysis, we focus mainly on its version with full batch GD but demonstrate how to extend to SGD as well.
+We start with MR with GD as described in \cref{alg:gd_mw}.
+We prove convergence to a critical point both for \cref{alg:gd_mw} and a simplified stochastic variant of it.
+To prove the advantage of our method with noisy labels, we analyse two 1d illustrative examples.
+The first is a logistic regression learned with a full batch as in \cref{alg:gd_mw}.
+The second is linear regression, where we use MR with a least squares loss and show convergence to the optimal solution.
+All proofs and definitions of $\beta$-smoothness, $G$-lipschitz and $B$-bounded function appear in the supp. mat.